SailingSteve/WeVoteCordova/README.md

 # Platform specific iOS setup (Skip this section if your computer is running Windows or Linux)

-Throughout these instructions, remember to substitute your actual user name for "your-username"!

 1. Confirm that the symlinks are in place for iOS

-    iOS serves the bundle.js, the index.html, and other files from `WeVoteCordova/platforms/ios/www` buildSymLinks script should have setup the ios www directory will have changed as follows...
+    Cordova iOS serves the bundle.js, the index.html, and other files from `WeVoteCordova/platforms/ios/www` buildSymLinks script should have setup the ios www directory will have changed as follows...

     ```